DannyArends/D-coding/README.md

 Installation
 ------------
 - Download and install DMD for D language 2.0+ (http://www.d-programming-language.org/)
-- Download and install Ruby 1.9.1 (or higher) (http://www.ruby-lang.org/)
+- Download and install Ruby 1.9.1 (or higher) preferably with GEM (http://www.ruby-lang.org/)
 - Install Rake (http://rake.rubyforge.org/)

+Some libraries and/or examples require external libraries:

+- (Optional for GUI) Download and install GTK for your platform (http://www.gtk.org/)
+- (R for Statistical) Download and install R for your platform (http://www.r-project.org/)
-- (Optional for GUI) Download and install DFL (http://www.dprogramming.com/dfl.php)
+- (Additional for Win32) Download and install DFL (http://www.dprogramming.com/dfl.php)

-Compile with using rake, dmd (and dfl) on %PATH%:
+Compile with using rake, dmd (and optionally dfl) on %PATH%:
 List all possible build and test options:

     $ rake -T